kneshi/sshield/README.md

 SSHield reads parameter information from the `configs/` directory.
 Each parameter consists of a name, comment, and recommended value.
 You will be prompted to enter your preferred value for each parameter.

-The generated configuration is saved to `sshd_config_generated.txt`.
+The generated configuration is saved to `sshd_config_generated.md`.
 Optionally, you can choose to overwrite `/etc/ssh/sshd_config` and restart the SSH server.

 ## Usage

 1. Clone the repository: `git clone https://github.com/kneshi/sshield.git`
 2. Navigate to the cloned directory: `cd sshield`
+3. Make the script executable: `chmod +x sshield.sh`
-3. Run the script: `./sshield.sh`
+4. Run the script: `./sshield.sh`

+## Requirements

+- Bash shell
+- sudo privileges (for some operations)
+- OpenSSH server installed (the script can help you install it if it's missing)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Todo

-- [ ] Populate configs files
+- [x] Populate configs files
-- [ ] Test /usr/sbin/sshd -t -f
+- [x] Test /usr/sbin/sshd -t -f
-- [ ] Set mode and ownership on the sshd_config file if pushed to prod (root:root and 0600)
+- [x] Set mode and ownership on the sshd_config file if pushed to prod (root:root and 0600)
-- [ ] Add a mandatory option to be sure we don't forget a parameter
+- [x] Add a mandatory option to be sure we don't forget a parameter
+- [ ] Add more comprehensive error handling and logging
+- [ ] Implement unit tests for the script functions
+- [ ] Add support for more Linux distributions
+- [ ] Create a configuration file for the script itself (e.g., default paths, behavior options)